Grace's Inspiring Journey: From Home Cook to Entrepreneur

-At 60 years old, Grace's hands tell the story of a lifetime — hands that have cooked countless family meals, held sick children through the night, and more recently, crafted cakes that carry both love and survival in every slice.
+At 60 years old, Grace's hands tell the story of a lifetime.
+They have cooked countless family meals, held sick children through the night, and more recently, crafted cakes that carry both love and survival in every slice.

 A Life of Responsibility and Resilience